iods/dotfiles/README.md

 ========

 A collection of scripts and configurations for my commonly used terminal apps and shells.

-An attempt at environment zen.
+An attempt at environment zen :neckbeard:

 Getting Started